bjornbm/doctest-haskell/README.markdown

 ### Running specific tests

-You can choose to run a subset of your doctests in a project by specifying one or more --dt--select flags.s
+You can choose to run a subset of your doctests in a project by specifying one or more --dt--select flags.

     doctest --dt-select=Foo       src/*.hs # All tests in the Foo module doctest --dt-select=Foo:22    src/*.hs # Doctest on line 22 of module Foo